zulip/zulip/docs/production/security-model.md

   unauthorized users with access to that file.

-  We have a similar protection for the `LOCAL_UPLOADS_DIR` backend, that is not only available on Ubuntu Trusty (this is the one place in Zulip where behavior is currently different between different OS versions).
+  We have a similar protection for the `LOCAL_UPLOADS_DIR` backend, that is only unavailable on Ubuntu Trusty (this is the one place in Zulip where behavior is currently different between different OS versions).
 For platforms that are not Ubuntu Trusty, every access to an uploaded file has access control verified (confirming that the